Sign in

 The Basic Product

-Chrome Carbide Overlay Plate consists of a mild steel base plate onto which a highly abrasive resistant welded overlay is deposited using an open arc or submerged arc process.
-Plate sizes typically range from 3/8 to 1-1/2 in thickness; widths vary from 4 to 8 and lengths from 8 to 20.
-The overlay deposit is either one or two layers, measuring 1/4 or 3/8 thick.
-Bead widths vary according to the method of manufacture but typically measure about 1-1/2 wide and are randomly check cracked.
-Check cracking occurs as a natural phenomenon during welding and is controlled by the chemical composition of the overlay or by cooling methods.
-Overlay deposit chemistry ranges from 15% to 30% Chromium, 3.0% to 4.5% Carbon.
-Manganese, and Silicon may vary from 1% to 4% each.
-Molybdenum may exist up to 3%.
-Deposit hardness varies from 400 BHN to 600 BHN, and is typically 550 BHN to 600 BHN.
-The finished plates can be formed and fabricated.
-Holes can be cut with either plasma or electro discharge machining (EDM) techniques.
+The Chrome Carbide Overlay Plate consists of a mild steel base layer upon which a highly abrasion-resistant welded overlay is applied using either an open arc or submerged arc process.
+Plate thickness typically ranges from 3/8” to 1-1/2”; widths vary from 4” to 8” and lengths from 8” to 20”.
+The overlay can have one or two layers, measuring 1/4” or 3/8” thick.
+The bead widths vary depending on the manufacturing process, generally measuring around 1-1/2” wide and are prone to random check cracking.
+This check cracking, a natural occurrence in welding, can be managed through the chemical makeup of the overlay or the cooling method used.
+Chemical compositions of the overlay range from 15% to 30% Chromium and 3.0% to 4.5% Carbon.
+Manganese and Silicon can fluctuate between 1% and 4% each, while Molybdenum can reach up to 3%.
+The hardness of the deposit ranges from 400 BHN to 600 BHN, typically falling between 550 BHN and 600 BHN.
+The finished plates can be formed and modified; holes can be created using either plasma or electrical discharge machining (EDM) techniques.

 Hardness, Chemistry & Wear